OISF/suricata/README.md

 # Tell suricata to use database configuration files.

-In /etc/suricata/suricata.yaml file, change the default path for rules files to the database connection file you created in /etc/suricata/my.cnf
+In /usr/local/etc/suricata/suricata.yaml file, change the default path for rules files to the **database connection file** /etc/suricata/my.cnf

-The suricata.yaml file should look like this:
+The /etc/suricata/my.cnf file should look like this:

 ```
 default-rule-path: /etc/suricata/